HuyaneMatsu/vampytest/README.md

 class GenerativeReturnTestEnvironment(DefaultEnvironment):
     __slots__ = ()

-    # Define that this environment is only applicable for generators and propagates the tests' result like that
+    # Define that this environment is only applicable for generators and will propagate the tests' results like that
     identifier = ENVIRONMENT_TYPE_GENERATOR

-    # Run is called to run the test with the given parameters and excepts it to return a `ResultState`
+    # Run is called to run the test with the given parameters and we except it to return a `ResultState`
     def run(self, test, positional_parameters, keyword_parameters):
         try:
             returned_value = [*test(*positional_parameters, **keyword_parameters)]